 18(1).
-If the promoter fails to complete or is unable to give possession of an apartment, plot, or building, -
+If the promoter fails to complete or is unable to give possession of an apartment, plot, or building, - over of possession and is reproduced below:

 Provided that where an allottee does not intend to withdraw from the project, he shall be paid, by the promoter, interest for every month of delay, till the handing over of the possession, at such rate as may be prescribed."